Elevator History: A Journey Through History and Technology

 Origins in Industrial Needs

-The history of how today’s elevators came to be is rooted in the need to transport raw materials through vertical space or steep terrain.
+Today’s elevators evolved from the practical need to move raw materials efficiently through vertical spaces or across steep terrain.
 During the Industrial Revolution, workers needed a streamlined way to transport commodities such as coal and lumber down from hillsides.
 This need led to the development of antiquated steam-powered “elevators” used primarily to transport raw materials in bulk.
 This technology quickly became common in factories and mines.

 otis elevator history